 His family tree was a bit sparse though:

 I didn’t come across the family name Aul in my research before, but according to his family tree his great grandfather Heinrich Aul, b.
 1882, was from a Volga German colony by the name of Krasnoyar.
 After checking the Find A Grave website, I’ve also learned that his grandfather, Victor Aul, was born in Russia as well in 1908.
 Victor later married a girl with the Irish family name Walsh, so we weren’t related to him through her line.
-On the other hand, I had also to consider his maternal line, but he didn’t include any information about his mother at all.
+On the other hand, I still had to consider his maternal line, but he didn’t include any information about his mother at all.

 I then sent him a message with a brief description of our family history, but didn’t get a reply.
 So I tried to find out more about our mysterious Mr. Aul in a different way by comparing him to our other matches at Ancestry.
 There weren’t that many matches shared between us, but our distant Haas cousins from Bremen and Chemnitz were among the few.
-And he wasn’t matching anyone of our other higher matches who I was previously able to assign to Sophia (David Haas’ wife) thanks to Visual Phasing and the X-chromosome inheritance pattern (of these I mean not those sharing at least 20cM with him and us, which is the necessary threshold to appear as a shared match at Ancestry).
+And he wasn’t matching anyone of our other higher matches who I was previously able to assign to Sophia (David Haas’ wife) thanks to Visual Phasing and the X-chromosome inheritance pattern (of these, I mean not those sharing at least 20cM with him and us, which is the necessary threshold to appear as a shared match at Ancestry).

 Besides, I also had access to the profiles of the distant Haas cousins and could see that they were a more distant match to Mr. Aul than my aunt.
-They each shared 70cM with him, while my aunt shared 142cM as you already know.
+They each shared 70cM with him, while my aunt shared 142cM, as you already know.
 Our common ancestor with the Haas cousins was my ggg-grandfather Philipp Haas, b.
 1818.
 Thus, our common ancestor with Mr. Aul had to be my gg-grandfather Peter Haas, b.
 1858.
 According to the 1897 census my gg-grandparents Peter and Margaretha had three children: Katharina, David and Peter.
 According to the 1920 census it remained that way – David and Peter were still listed there, but there were no other, younger siblings of the two.
 Therefore, Mr. Aul had to be either a descendant of my great grandfather David’s sister Katharina, b.
 1888/89 or their brother Peter, b.
 1896/97.

 I couldn’t sit still anymore after I realized that!
 I checked Facebook and found Mr. Aul’s profile, including a picture of his parents in their younger years.
-His mother appeared to be a beautiful woman of Hispano-American origin.
-That meant we couldn’t be related to him through her.
+His mother appeared to be a beautiful woman of Hispano-American origin – that meant we couldn’t be related to him through her.
 And neither through his Irish paternal grandmother.
 Our connection had to be on his paternal Aul line!
 And that meant his paternal grandfather’s mother must have been Katharina Haas!

 DNA is incredibly powerful, but DNA alone isn’t enough – you have to look for another, independent piece of evidence.
 Although I didn’t get a response from Mr. Aul, it occurred to me where else I could turn for help to: the Volga German forum!
 It’s the place for people with Volga German roots outside the US and Canada.
 (For English speaking descendants it would be easier to get help at AHSGR.)
 Members of the Volga German forum collect information about their ancestors and there are already numerous threads on certain family names and colonies.
 Thus, I wasn’t surprised to find out that a thread on Aul from Krasnoyar already existed and posted my request there: